Classic-username/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+Class components are quite common so learning to use class components will be beneficial for our careers.

 - [ ] Name three lifecycle methods and their purposes.

+componentDidMount: this tells react if the component it's called from has mounted successfully to the React dom.

+componentDidUpdate: this tells react that the state within the component updated, allowing us to run functions based on if the state updates or not.

+componentWillUnmount: calls right before a component is unmounted and destroyed, allows us to perform cleanup from possible side effects or stopping axios calls.

 - [ ] What is the purpose of a custom hook?

+Custom hooks allow us to extend stateful logic beyond just one component.
+If we have multiple axios calls throughout components it would be easier to put it in one custom hook and pass the hook into all components.

 - [ ] Why is it important to test our apps?

+Testing is expensive, if we can test ourselves, why not?
+Testing our code allows us to trust our own code and makes us write better code.

 ## Project Set Up